ferferroro/LaraCoop/README.md

 Nothing specific here, choose your own Server.

-Unless you want to deploy a your own demo on Hostinger, you can always contact me.
+Unless you want to deploy a your own demo on Hostinger, you can always contact me ( In Hostinger, same installation steps, except we need to setup a .htaccess file).

 ## Built With